Solving food issues in the second year

 - What to try: Keep offering a variety of food.
-This may mean setting different foods on different plates or bowls and letting Baby pick and choose what he wants to eat.
-It’s not the end of the world if he leaves a few delicacies untouched over dinner – there’s always lunch tomorrow to reintroduce them as leftovers.
+This may mean setting different foods on different plates or bowls and letting Baby pick and choose what they want to eat.
+It’s not the end of the world if they leave a few delicacies untouched over dinner – there’s always lunch tomorrow to reintroduce them as leftovers.
 If watching your toddler decide whether or not to sample something causes you stress, you can disengage from the ‘battle’ by focusing your attention elsewhere, or talking to Baby about something else during mealtime.

 Baby might need to be more involved in mealtime.

 Perhaps your toddler’s pickiness comes from a place of detachment from the meal-prep process.
-It’s possible that if Baby can participate a little bit more, he will feel more inclined to eat.
+It’s possible that if Baby can participate a little bit more, they will feel more inclined to eat.

 - What to try: Assign Baby a safe, toddler-friendly job to do while you prepare another part of the meal.
 Some examples could be stirring, layering, or dropping ingredients into a bowl, using cookie cutters to make shapes, or gathering ingredients (as long as they’re within reach!) from a shelf.